bitnami/charts/bitnami/nginx/README.md

 ```

 > Warning: The above example is not compatible with enabling Prometheus metrics since it affects the `/status` endpoint.

+In addition, you can also set an external ConfigMap with the configuration file.
+This is done by setting the `existingServerBlockConfigmap` parameter.
+Note that this will override the previous option.

 ## Upgrading